 History of Tea in Sri Lanka

 The British first brought tea plants from China to the Royal Botanic Gardens in Peradeniya, for non-commercial purposes.
 At the time, the British exploited coffee in Ceylon, however plants were stricken by a fungal disease.
-The humidity, cool temperatures and rainfall of the Central Highlands provide an ideal climate for the production of high-quality tea.
+The humidity, cool temperatures and rainfall of the Central Highlands, especially around Ella, provide an ideal climate for the production of high-quality tea.

 James Taylor was the first to develop a tea plantation in 1867, and the trade grew exponentially in the 1880’s.

 The introduction of tea significantly contributed to the development of the Sri Lankan economy, turning it from a traditional to a plantation model.
 The British built roads and railway lines to ensure efficient transportation of tea from the mountains to Colombo.